Will 2025 bring mortgage rate rises or relief for potential and existing homeowners?

 How will you be affected by mortgage rate declines?

-For those with variable rate tracker mortgages linked to the Bank of England base rate, a base rate decrease will likely result in an immediate lowering in mortgage payments.
+For those with variable rate tracker mortgages linked to the Bank of England base rate, a potential base rate decrease will likely result in an immediate lowering in mortgage payments.

 People with standard variable rate mortgages may also see their rates decrease with any interest rate decline, but the exact change depends on the lender, so it's not guaranteed.
 To be sure, check your mortgage terms in the original offer document.